We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most people are born with enough lactase.
 Babies need the enzyme in order to digest their mother’s milk.
-However, the amount of lactase a person makes may decrease over time.
+The amount of lactase a person makes may decrease over time.
 This is because as people age, they eat a more diverse diet and rely less on milk.

 The decline in lactase is gradual.
-This type of lactose intolerance is more common in people with Asian, African, Native American, or Mediterranean ancestry.
+This type of lactose intolerance is more common in people with Asian, African, and Hispanic ancestry.

-Intestinal diseases such as celiac disease and inflammatory bowel disease or a surgery or injury to your small intestine can also cause lactose intolerance.
+Intestinal diseases such as celiac disease and inflammatory bowel disease (IBD), a surgery, or an injury to your small intestine can also cause lactose intolerance.
 Lactase levels may be restored if the underlying disorder is treated.

 Occasionally, a type of lactose intolerance called developmental lactose intolerance occurs when a baby is born prematurely.
-This is because lactase production in the fetus begins later in the pregnancy, after at least 34 weeks (Heyman, 2006).
+This is because lactase production in the baby begins later in the pregnancy, after at least 34 weeks.

-The symptoms of lactose intolerance typically occur between 30 minutes and two hours after eating or drinking a milk or dairy product, and may include
+The symptoms of lactose intolerance typically occur between 30 minutes and two hours after eating or drinking a milk or dairy product.
+Symptoms may include:

 - abdominal cramps